 The Nissan 240SX may be drift king, but the Mazda Miata rules nearly every other form of motorsport.
 If there are turns involved, you can be sure a Miata will turn up.
 The reason for the roadster’s broad appeal is its lightweight platform, availability of parts, and reliability.
 Simply bolt in a roll cage and you can be competitive (in the right racing class), but there’s so much more you can do to this little sports car.

 Now in its fourth generation, the MX-5 Miata has grown little in size or weight.
 A naturally aspirated four-cylinder is found under the hood of every model, and until the 2019 model year, power has always been within 50 horses of the original output.
 Common modifications include forced induction, suspension kits, and engine swaps (V8 units being the extreme end of this trend).
 First generation cars (NA) are finally starting to appreciate in value, but a low mileage example can still be had for around $5K.
-Second and third generation cars range from $6-12K in good condition and would be our pick for tuning plans.
+Second and third generation

 The Dodge Neon was a pretty lousy compact car, but it served as the platform for a ridiculously quick SRT version.
 Produced between 2003 and 2005, the Neon SRT-4 was the pet project of Chrysler’s then-Executive VP, Tom Gale.
 Gale wanted to incorporate some of the common aftermarket modifications into a factory built compact car.
 His skunk works team eventually yielded the SRT-4 with 215 horsepower and 245 pound-feet of torque from a supercharged four-cylinder.
 In 2004, power was increased to 230hp.